 Editing is the thing that writers dread.
 Whether you write novels, essays, or short stories, editing is a hard job.
 Don't think that just because your story is short that it doesn't need editing.
 If you plan to show anyone your story, you don't want it filled with a bunch of spelling and grammar errors.
 Once you've finished your story, you should read it aloud or give it to someone else to read.
 That way, you are more likely to spot any errors.
 You can also put your story into programs like Grammarly, which will detect any errors for you.

-Aside from grammar and spelling errors also gives you the chance to change anything that you weren't sure about first time around.
-Once you've written your story from start to finish you will know exactly how you want it to go.
-When you've got an ending you might realize that your beginning doesn't work that well or that the middle doesn't fit.
+Aside from grammar and spelling errors, editing also gives you the chance to change anything that you weren't sure about first time around.
+Once you've written your story from start to finish, you will know exactly how you want it to go.
+When you've got an ending, you might realize that your beginning doesn't work that well or that the middle doesn't fit.
 You're sure to find something in your story that you're not happy with.
-Although editing may seem like a boring task think of it as polishing up your story.
+Although editing may seem like a boring task, think of it as polishing up your story.
 Editing gives you the opportunity to write with complete freedom the first time round, since you know that you can always go back and change it when you're done.

 The Finished Product!